Best Hiking Hat: The Best for Outdoor Adventure

 All versions of the Sombriolet have a dark gray underside that absorbs light and lessens glare, and have a UPF 50+ rating.

 An adjustable strap at the back lets you customize the fit and a removable chin cord ensures it stays put when hiking in windy conditions.
-This wide brim hat also includes foam inserts that will keep it afloat if it falls in the water.
+This broad brim hat also includes foam inserts that will keep it afloat if it falls in the water.

 • PROs